UN watchdog: Ukrainian nuclear plant briefly loses power supply again, is 'extremely vulnerable'

 “We must agree to protect (the) plant now; this situation cannot continue,” Grossi said, in his latest appeal for the area to be spared from the fighting between Ukrainian and Russian forces.
 IAEA staff are deployed at the plant, which is occupied by Russian troops.

-The plant’s six nuclear reactors are protected by a reinforced shelter able to withstand an errant shell or rocket.
-But a disruption in the electrical supply could disable cooling systems essential for the reactors’ safety.
+The plant's six nuclear reactors, which are protected by a reinforced shelter able to withstand an errant shell or rocket, have been shut down.
+But a disruption in the electrical supply could disable cooling systems that are essential for the reactors' safety even when they are shut down.
 Emergency diesel generators, which officials say can keep the plant operational for 10 days, can be unreliable.

 Fighting, especially artillery fire, around the plant has fueled fears of a disaster like the one at Chernobyl in 1986.
 Then, a reactor exploded and spewed deadly radiation, contaminating a vast area in the world’s worst nuclear catastrophe.